Amin Ahsan Islahi: Death and legacy

 Amin Ahsan Islahi died in Lahore, Pakistan on 15 December 1997 at age 93.
 His students in Pakistan include Khalid Masud and Javed Ahmad Ghamidi.
 Islahi was described by a former student as "very sensitive, courteous and caring, frank yet very reasonable, warm and loving" and that Islahi thought the most important thing in his life was to "explain and elucidate" the Quran.

-After his death, Khalid Masud succeeded him in charge of Idara Taddabur-e Quran-o-Hadith.
+After his death, Khalid Masud succeeded him in charge of Idara-i-Tadabbur-i Qur’an-o Hadith.